caseywatts/railsconf-2021-debugging-your-brain/README.md

 5. Validation = "it makes sense that..."
 6. Cognitive Restructuring = countering cognitive distortions

+## Structure
+You will get to talk about real issues on your mind with people who are ready to actively listen.

+Casey's hands-on workshop format is inspired by his experience teaching software development, dance, and music.
+Casey balances presentation with hands-on activities, alternating between them.
+Right before each activity, Casey shares the principles clearly and shares just enough story to make them memorable.
+Workshop attendees then apply the skills to their own problems in small randomly-assigned breakout groups.
+For some topics we will use the meeting’s sidebar chat for discussion.

 ## pre-work - brainstorm topics
 Before the session, come up with **three topics** that are on your mind lately that you would **like to discuss** in the pair braeakouts.